 - Download File: portableperformance.pdf (pdf: 333 KB)

-Christian Bell, Dan Bonachea, Wei Chen, Jason Duell, Paul Hargrove, Parry Husbands, Costin Iancu, Wei Tu, Mike Welcome, Kathy Yelick, "GASNet 2 - An Alternative High-Performance Communication Interface", Poster Session at SuperComputing 2004, November 9, 2004,
+Christian Bell, Dan Bonachea, Wei Chen, Jason Duell, Paul Hargrove, Parry Husbands, Costin Iancu, Wei Tu, Mike Welcome, Kathy Yelick, "GASNet 2 - An Alternative High-Performance Communication Interface", ACM/IEEE Conference on Supercomputing (SC'04) Poster Session, November 9, 2004,

 James Demmel, Costin Iancu, Kouhsik Sen, "Corvette Progress Report 2015", April 1, 2015,